 On its face, it’s an easy question to answer.
 Brand loyalty is simply when customers become committed to one brand over its competition, and make consistent repeat purchases over time.
 But how is it manifested?
 And what is it that makes a consumer loyal to one brand over another one?

-A pleasant surprise for marketers: there are actually a lot of reasons why a consumer can become loyal to one brand over its competition.
+A pleasant surprise for marketers: there are actually many reasons why a consumer can become loyal to one brand over its competition.
 I won’t list them all here because there is no way to keep from leaving something out.
 A person’s reasons for loyalty to a brand can be as unique as the person, but there are certainly patterns and common reasons that can be helpful to examine.

 This is both the simplest reason a customer might become loyal as well as the least durable type of loyalty.
 If the people buying your product are simply too lazy to seek out your competitor, they’ll keep buying from you.
 It’s just easier that way once they’ve chosen you first.
 The problem is that if your competition makes it easy to switch, and this is the only reason they’ve been buying from you, you could easily lose that loyalty.